Good nutrition reduces risk of metabolic syndrome

 GEHA has free resources to help.
 You can get rewarded for your commitment to healthy living with tools and incentives that make it easy and fun to live healthier.
 For GEHA Elevate or Elevate Plus members, your healthy behaviors automatically earn financial rewards through the Wellness Pays rewards program.
 When you have completed wellness activities, you’ve earned financial rewards you can use for qualified medical expenses.
-Learn more and register for a Health Balance account today.
+Learn more and register for a Wellness Pays account today.
 Once you receive your rewards card, you can then register.

 Rally Real Appeal is a science-based weight loss program offered at no cost to our Elevate and Elevate Plus members.
 This digital health platform, powered by Rally®, helps you self-manage your health goals, earn rewards, enroll with a wellness coach and more.
 Register with Rally® and get started today.

 GEHA members enrolled in HDHP, Standard and High Option plans can enroll in the Health Rewards program, designed to be simple by rewarding you for activities you’re probably already doing.
 Our Health Balance digital platform gives you even more ways to earn rewards, including online wellness workshops.
 Learn more and register for an account today.